Peru

 From Lima to Paracas: the beginning of our Peruvian adventure

-We set off from Lima – Collected by bus from the hotel.
+We depart from Lima – We're picked up by bus from the hotel.

-Breakfast stop – We pause to give you the chance to taste a local breakfast straight from the ovens of Mirasur – some of the freshest bread baked in Peru! (breakfast not included)
+Breakfast stop – We stop to give you the chance to taste a local breakfast straight from the ovens of Mirasur – one of the freshest breads baked in Peru! (breakfast not included)

-After breakfast, we visit the Secret Slave Tunnels and uncover the astonishing hidden tunnels.
-These tunnels, once used for smuggling slaves, are located beneath the Hacienda San Jose estate, where you will also learn about the dark side of Peruvian history.
+After breakfast, we'll visit the Secret Slave Tunnels and uncover the amazing secret tunnels.
+These tunnels, once used for smuggling slaves, are located beneath the Hacienda San Jose property, where you'll also learn about the darker side of Peruvian history.

 We arrive in Paracas – a beautiful seaside town.
-We can stroll along the beach, savour fresh seafood, or sip a pisco sour while watching the sunset.
-Overnight stay in Paracas.
+We can take a walk along the beach, enjoy fresh seafood, or sip a Pisco Sour while watching the sunset.
+Overnight in Paracas.

-Golden Shadows Trek – A hike to the heart of the Paracas National Park for an unforgettable sunset at Cori-Apu – the golden mountain.
-As the sun sets, the cliffs along the rocky shores glow with a golden hue, and even the shadows shimmer.
+Golden Shadows Trek – A walking trek into the heart of Paracas National Park to experience an unforgettable sunset on Cori-Apu – the golden mountain.
+At sunset, the rocks on the rugged coasts glow golden, and even the shadows shimmer.

 Sea Lions, Dunes, and Pisco

-Today, we'll start the day early morning with the Ballestas Islands – a 2-hour boat trip to the more accessible version of the Galapagos Islands, where we'll see sea lions, penguins, and plenty of birds in their natural habitat.
+Today we will start the day early in the morning with a visit to The Ballestas Islands – a 2-hour boat trip to the more accessible version of the Galapagos Islands, where we will see sea lions, penguins, and a variety of birds in their natural habitat.

-Then, we'll visit the Paracas National Park - one of the largest protected deserts in South America with incredible views where the desert meets the ocean.
+After that, we will visit the Paracas National Park - one of the largest protected deserts in South America with breathtaking views where the desert meets the ocean.

 While in the park, we have two alternative experiences:

-Paragliding – The National Park is famous for its spectacular Pacific coastline – imagine the views from a bird's perspective!
+• Paragliding – The National Park is renowned for its stunning Pacific coastline – imagine the views from a bird's-eye perspective!

-ATV Tour – Swap your bus seat for the driver's seat of an ATV.
+• ATV Tour – Swap your spot in the bus for the driver's SPOT on an ATV.
 An exhilarating tour through the reserve!

-We'll keep the afternoon for a pisco vineyard tour – We'll taste pisco, the national drink of Peru, and learn how it's made.
+The afternoon is reserved for a pisco vineyard tour – We will taste pisco, the national drink of Peru, and learn how it's made.

-We arrive in Huacachina (in the afternoon).
-We'll climb with a buggy and descend the largest dunes in South America.
+We arrive in Huacachina (afternoon).
+We’ll ride buggies and slide down the largest dunes in South America.
 A unique experience in the only oasis in the South American desert.

 Overnight in Huacachina.
-We'll enjoy food and drinks at one of the many restaurants/bars around the oasis!
+We will enjoy food and drinks at one of the many restaurants/bars around the oasis!

 Free morning, mysterious afternoon